Sunrisesunrise/pundit2/css-style-guide.md

   it's **common** for all applications and components.
 Please don't add here generic styles for the application other than styling for basic Bootstrap elements.

+Getting rid of Bootstrap: after months of development we've come to the conclusion that we spend a lot of time overwriting the CSS declarations of Bootstrap, so it would be better to get rid of it as soon as possible.
+In the meantime (while we still have Bootstrap in the application) please try not to use Bootstrap classes and create custom ones.

 ###*img*

 Images referred by CSS declarations.